Everduin94/better-commits/readme.md

 </details>

 > [!NOTE]<br>
-> Some properties use sets of string values
+> Some properties allow a set of specifc string values
-> See *config file explanations* for possible values
+> - See *config file explanations* for possible values

 ### 🔭 Config File Explanations